 Back to the piano for a program of Liszt and Strauss songs

 Gad Kadosh is a young, intensely engaging conductor with a keen musical mind.
-2015 saw his Longborough Festival Opera debut with Rigoletto to tremendous critical acclaim.
-In the 2015/16 season he conducted the London Philharmonic Orchestra for a programme of Mozart, Prokofiev and Beethoven, after having assisted Maestro Vladimir Jurowski and the London Philharmonic on the opening 3 concerts of their season.
+2018 saw his debut with the Royal Philharmonic Orchestra.
+In 2017 he conducted a new production of Fidelio for the Longborough Festival Opera, where he debuted 2015 with Rigoletto to tremendous critical acclaim.
+In the 2015/16 season he conducted the London Philharmonic Orchestra, after having assisted Maestro Vladimir Jurowski and the London Philharmonic on the opening 3 concerts of their season.

-Other notable performances have included conducting Hänsel und Gretel at the Staatsoper Hannover, and conducting the headline concert at the Two Moors Festival in Exeter Cathedral in October 2014, with a programme including the Eroica Symphony (Beethoven).
+Other notable performances have included conducting the acclaimed Die Zauberflöte production at the Komische Oper Berlin, Hänsel und Gretel at the Staatsoper Hannover, and the headline concert at the Two Moors Festival in Exeter Cathedral in October 2014.
 During 2014 he also conducted the University of Cambridge Symphony Orchestra in Brahms’ 1st Piano Concerto with Peter Donohoe and Symphonie Fantastique (Berlioz), following in the footsteps of famous alumni such as Andrew Davis, Ed Gardner and Robin Ticciati.

-Gad received the first prize in the MDR Conducting Competition (MDR Symphony Orchestra, Leipzig), in 2011.
+Gad received the first prize in the MDR Conducting Competition, Leipzig, in 2011, and thereafter conducted the MDR Symphony Orchestra in concert in Weimar.
 He was then selected by Bernard Haitink as one of seven candidates to take part in his 2012 Conducting Masterclass in Lucerne with the Lucerne Festival Strings.

-Gad has previously worked as second Kapellmeister and assistant conductor at Theater Heidelberg.
-Notable career highlights to date include conducting performances of Così fan tutte, Le nozze di Figaro, Tosca, Un ballo in maschera, La traviata, Der fliegende Holländer, Pelléas et Mélisande, Hänsel und Gretel, Don Pasquale, Eugene Onegin, Die Fledermaus, and, most recently, a new production of La bohème.
+Gad has previously worked as second Kapellmeister and assistant conductor at Theater Heidelberg, where he conducted new productions of La bohème, Così fan tutte, Erwartung and more.
+Notable career highlights to date include conducting performances of Le nozze di Figaro, Tosca, Un ballo in maschera, La traviata, Der fliegende Holländer, Pelléas et Mélisande, Hänsel und Gretel, Don Pasquale, Eugene Onegin and Die Fledermaus.

 A masterclass in conducting: how Gad Kadosh became a rising starThe Guardian, Nick Wroe